INFN-NA/puppet-fts/REFERENCE.md

 Data type: `Boolean`

-(optional) Whether to build the FTS tables or not.
-Defaults to true.
+(optional) Whether to build the FTS tables or not. defaults to true.
-In order to build the tables, the MySQL database, and user must already exist.
+In order to build the tables, the MySQL fts database, and user must already exist.
+It can only be done if the mysql server is hosted

 Default value: `true`